 Amen

-Posted in EUCHARISTIC, EUCHARISTIC Adoration, HOLY COMMUNION, The HOLY EUCHARIST, The WORD
+Posted in EUCHARISTIC, EUCHARISTIC Adoration, HOLY COMMUNION, The HOLY MASS, The WORD

 One Minute Reflection – 5 October – Let us then, be both Martha and also Mary.